Women and men both have breast tissue.

 In women, breasts are made up of milk glands.
 A milk gland consists of:

-Both female and male breasts contain supportive fibrous and fatty tissue.
+Both female and male breasts also contain supportive fibrous and fatty tissue.
 Some breast tissue extends into the armpit (axilla).
-This is known as the axillary tail.
+This is known as the ‘axillary tail’ of the breast.

-The lymphatic system is part of the immune system and protects the body against disease and infection.
-It is made up of a network of thin tubes called lymph vessels.
-These connect to groups of small, bean-shaped structures called lymph nodes or glands.
+The lymphatic system is a key part of the immune system.
+It protects the body against disease and infection.
+It is made up of a network of thin tubes called lymph vessels that are found throughout the body.
+Lymph vessels connect to groups of small, bean-shaped structures called lymph nodes or glands.

-Lymph nodes are found throughout the body, including the armpits (axillary), the breastbone, the neck, abdomen and groin.
+Lymph nodes are found throughout the body, including in the armpits, breastbone (sternum), neck, abdomen and groin.

 There are several types of breast cancer.